-We are thrilled to announce that TeenTech City 2016/7, London’s most inspiring Technology and Science event will this year be held at the Emirates Stadium, home of Arsenal Football Club on 12th January 2017.
-It is very exciting to bring over 200 scientists, engineers and technologists to this prestigious venue to share a day of challenges and experiments with Year 8 and Year 9 students from schools across London.
-Please note there will be also be a later session on 12th January for Year 12 and 13 to meet employers and a special event on 11th January for younger students who have participated in the TeenTech City of Tomorrow project across the UK.
+We are thrilled to announce that TeenTech City 2018, London’s most inspiring Technology and Science event will return to the Emirates Stadium, home of Arsenal Football Club.
+It is very exciting to bring over 200 scientists, engineers and technologists to this prestigious venue to share a day of challenges and experiments with students from 50 schools across London.

 TeenTech is a very carefully timetabled and immersive experience, fun but focussed giving students and young people a real insight into the industries of the future and the skills they need to take advantage of them.

-Last year the atmosphere was electric with a record number of students and schools enjoying a unique insight into opportunities in contemporary industry.
-We had support from over 50 Tech and Science organisations who all brought along their amazing range of interactive activities and challenges including: Atkins, BBC, Barclays, Bloomberg, CISCO, Cummins, Innovate UK, Gensler, IBM, Maplin, National Grid, Network Rail, Queen Mary University London, Salesforce, Samsung, Symantec, Sodexo, Tech London Advocates, Thames Water & Tideway Tunnels, Tech will Save Us and University City London.
+Last year the atmosphere was electric with 750 students in attendance.
+We had support from over 50 Tech and Science organisations who all brought along their amazing range of interactive activities and challenges including: Accenture, Air Products, Atkins, BBC Academy, Barclays, Cummins, Gensler, Google, HPE, Imperial College, JVC Kenwood, Just IT, Kings College London, London Zoo, Laduma, Maplin, NHS, Queen Mary University London, Salesforce, Siemens, Symantec, Sodexo, TFL, Thames Water & Tideway Tunnels, Turing Lab, Young Rail Professionals and University City London.

 If you would like your school to attend, please register here.

 If you would like to participate as a company please register here.

 You can see more pictures from last year’s event here.